kumahq/kuma-demo/README.md

 ### Backend

 The backend API is built using [Node.js](https://nodejs.org/en/) and the source code can be found in the [api directory](api/README.md).
-It contains endpoints that enables the user to query the Elasticsearch and Redis databases.
+It contains endpoints that enables the user to query the Postgresql and Redis databases.

-### Elasticsearch
+### Postgresql

-The Elasticsearch database is used to store all the items.
+The Postgresql database is used to store all the items.
 THe list of items can be found in this [JSON file](api/db/items.json).
 Here is a sample of how each object in our list of items look:

 ```json
 ...